 Top Six Great Game No-Nos: What NOT to do if you (really) want to play The Game

-Don’t forget to Huddle.
+Don’t forget to Meet.
 Consistency is the key to success.
 Your team needs to be meeting frequently, and that means more than once a month (even if it’s just in small groups).
 Also, set a time and stick to it.
+We call this a huddle.
 If you have a consistent, set time, it will help eliminate ‘conflicts in schedule’ because everyone should be in a routine of blocking that time off on their calendar.

 Don’t pick the wrong trainers.
 Who knows the numbers better in your company than your own accountants?
 Probably (hopefully) no one.
 That’s why they are most qualified to teach your folks the financials, right?
 Wrong.
 While there are certainly several accountants out there who will make excellent teachers, learning financials from a trained accountant would be like having Lady Gaga teach your grandmother about fashion: frightening and frustrating.